menandmice/micetro_docs/guides/implementation/install_dns_controllers.rst

     * Consider potential problems that might occur when the installer rearranges the data directory listed in ``named.conf`` (relevant for SUSE Linux).

   * **User Account for Named:** Identify the user account that owns the named process.
-Typically, the Men&Mice DNS Controller should run under the same user account.
+Typically, the Micetro DNS Controller should run under the same user account.
 However, it is occasionally possible to use group membership instead.

 Installation Steps
 ^^^^^^^^^^^^^^^^^^

-1. Extract the Men&Mice Controller installation package (as root):
+1. Extract the Micetro Controller installation package (as root):

   .. code-block:: bash

-    tar -xzvf mmsuite-controllers-10.0.linux.x64.tgz
+    tar -xzvf micetro-controllers-10.0.linux.x64.tgz

-2. In the newly created ``mmsuite-controllers-10.0.linux.x64`` directory, run the installer script to install the Men&Mice Controller (as root):
+2. In the newly created ``micetro-controllers-10.0.linux.x64`` directory, run the installer script to install the Micetro Controller (as root):

   .. code-block:: bash

-    cd mmsuite-controllers-10.1.linux.x64 && ./install
+    cd micetro-controllers-10.1.linux.x64 && ./install

 Installer Questions
 ^^^^^^^^^^^^^^^^^^^

-During the installation process, the installer will prompt you with questions related to the Men&Mice DNS Server Controller.
+During the installation process, the installer will prompt you with questions related to the Micetro DNS Server Controller.
 Be prepared to answer the following:

-  * Do you want to install the Men&Mice DNS Server Controller?
+  * Do you want to install the Micetro DNS Server Controller?
   * Are you running named in a chroot() environment?
   * What is the chroot() directory?
   * Where is the BIND configuration file?
   * Would you like the DNS Server Controller to run ``name-checkconf`` to verify changes when editing advanced server and zone options?
   * Where is ``named-checkconf`` located?
   * The installer needs to rearrange the files in ``<directory>`` and restart the name server.
 A backup will be created.
 Is this OK?
-  * Enter the user and group names under which you want to run the Men&Mice DNS Server Controller.
-This must be the user which is running named.
+  * Enter the user and group names under which you want to run the Micetro DNS Server Controller.
+This must be the user that is running named.
   * Where would you like to install the Men&Mice external static zone handling utilities?
-  * Where do you want to install the Men&Mice Server Controller binaries?
+  * Where do you want to install the Micetro Server Controller binaries?
   * BIND needs to be restarted.
 Would you like to restart it now?

 Ensure the ``named-checkconf`` file is readable: